Why is creativity important in PR?

 Words are super important, but again, with everyone’s attention being pulled in so many directions you need to get your audience to pause and make the decision to pay attention to you.
 Visuals do that … and if you are communicating in an arena like Social Media, visuals increase views.
-That is fact, not opinion.
+That is a fact, not opinion.
 So, when planning your campaign include appropriate visuals that spark interest and make people stop.

 Out of the Box

-There are the times where you really need to wow an audience and pull out all the stops.
+There are times where you really need to wow an audience and pull out all the stops.
 You have something to say, but words won’t be enough.
-The recipients needs to experience something.
+The recipients need to experience something.
 I remember working on a project for a headphones company.
-They wanted to introduce a new line of product to journalists and explain all the features and differentiators making this line different.
+They wanted to introduce a new line of products to journalists and explain all the features and differentiators making this line different.
 We created a beautiful package that slowly opened, the deeper they got into the package the more we revealed different aspects of the product to the viewer.
-At the end, a pair of new headphones sat nicely at the bottom staring.
+In the end, a pair of new headphones sat nicely at the bottom staring.
 By the time they got to the headphones, they could wait to try them on.
 The visuals, the experience, the expectation, the payoff—that was a creative moment that was more memorable and more exciting.